 Conclusion

 Security and compliance are the cornerstones of trust in the cloud.
-Microsoft Azure provides a strong foundation with tools for identity management, data protection, threat detection, and governance.
-By leveraging Azure compliance management, cloud compliance tools, and Azure risk management practices, organizations can maintain both security and regulatory adherence.
+Microsoft Azure provides a strong foundation with tools such as Azure Active Directory, Azure Privileged Identity Management, and Azure Security Center for identity management, data protection, threat detection, and governance.
+By leveraging Azure compliance management, cloud compliance tools, and Azure risk management practices, organizations can maintain both security and regulatory adherence while strengthening their overall Azure compliance strategy.

-Successful Azure administration goes beyond deploying resources—it requires continuous monitoring, automation, and proactive governance.
+Successful Azure administration goes beyond deploying resources—it requires continuous monitoring, automation, and proactive governance with Azure Active Directory, privileged access control through Azure Privileged Identity Management, and proactive governance supported by Azure Security Center.
 With the right approach, businesses can unlock the full potential of Azure while keeping their workloads safe, compliant, and future-ready.